Untitled-Document-1/Zorin-preseed/README.md

 ```
 3. Download Zorin OS Lite/Core/Ultimate from https://zorinos.com/download/

-Mount the ISO file, and copy the ISO contents to a directory named ISO:
+Mount the ISO file, and copy the ISO contents to a directory named `ISO`:
 ```
 mkdir mnt-dir
-mount -o loop Zorin-OS-15.3-Lite-64-bit.iso mnt-dir/ rsync -a mnt-dir/ ISO/ umount mnt-dir && rm -rf mnt-dir # cleanup; I'm finished with the vanilla ISO
+mount -o loop Zorin-OS-15.3-Lite-64-bit.iso mnt-dir/ rsync -a mnt-dir/ ISO/ umount mnt-dir && rm -rf mnt-dir
 ```
 4. `chmod +x copyfilesmakeiso.sh` and run `./copyfilesmakeiso.sh` (or under Windows, `copyfilesmakeiso.cmd`).
 This will copy the files to the correct location in the ISO directory, and build an ISO file.
 Note that the ISO directory must be at the same directory level as the cloned repo.
 5. Burn the ISO file to your USB stick with: